Share Post:

 • Sellers don’t know how to use content or understand its value in the sales process

 There’s a way to overcome all four of those issues.
 Step 1 is to collaborate more closely with your sales team to develop content they’re going to want to use.
 Step 2 is to make it easily accessible.
 Step 3 is wrapping each new piece in a layer of knowledge to show how and when to use a new asset.
-But before you do any of those things, you have to figure out what type of sales enablement content your sellers need.
+But before you do any of those things, you have to figure out what type of sales enablement assets your sellers need.

-17 Top Sales Enablement Assets
+17 Top Types of Sales Enablement Assets

 Here’s a list of the top formats of sales enablement assets, and what each is good for.
 The list is divided into internal content for training sellers and external content for use with buyers.